-March is named for Mars, the Roman god of war and the guardian of agriculture.
+March (Mensis Martius) is named for Mars the Roman god of war and the guardian of agriculture.
 In Roman mythology Mars is the son of Juno and Jupiter and father to Romulus and Remus.
 Fig trees were sacred to Mars, Juno and his children.

 According to legend, Mars impregnated Rhea Silvia, the virgin daughter of King Numitor, in his sacred grove.
 Rhea Silvia is possibly connected to both Rhea, the Greek Titan mother goddess and Silvanus, the Roman god of forests.
 After the birth of Romulus and Remus, Rhea Silvia was imprisoned by her uncle and her infant sons were placed in the Tiber river to drown.
 A wild fig tree caught the twins and cradled them in its roots until a she-wolf (lupa) hid them safely in a nearby cave.
 Lupa nursed the twins under the shade of the fig, while a woodpecker gathered food from the forest.
 The wolf and the woodpecker were symbols of Mar’s presence, the fig tree represented their grandmother Juno.